JayKishoreDuvvuri/Playwright-ReactJS-TypeScript/README.md

-### Playwright With JavaScript For Sauce Demo Website
+### Playwright With TypeScript For Sauce Demo Website

 An example project demonstrating automation of playwright tests using page object design pattern framework.